rockdisc/Book-of-Knowledge/4-DND/Ors/2-Main/Alex.md

 One of the [[Variables]]

 Bonded Object: Strings of Glasses
-Magic Item: Amulet of water
+Magic Item: Sword with danger premenition with monsters.

 ## Power(s):
 Gorgan